Oral Fixation, Vol. 2: Music and lyrics

-For Stephen Thomas Erlewine of AllMusic, the album touches on everything from the expected Latin rhythms to glitzy Euro disco, trashy American rock & roll, and stomping Britpop, all punctuated by some stark confessionals.
-"How Do You Do" is a bold opening track that features Gregorian chants and an eerie reciting of "The Lord's Prayer" before thrusting the listener into a song similar to Sarah McLachlan's 'Dear God', according to Kristina Weise of Songwriting Universe.
-It presents bitter questions regarding faith and religion.
-The lyrics say, "How many people die and hurt in your name?/Hey does that make you proud, or does it bring you shame?"
-Shakira affirms, "I decided in the bridge of the song to include chants from different religions like Islam, Judaism and Christianity.
-And the three chanters are saying basically the same: they are asking for forgiveness," she said off the track.
+At AllMusic, Stephen Thomas Erlewine noted the album included "[the] expected Latin rhythms", "glitzy Euro disco", "trashy American rock & roll", and "stomping Britpop".

+Songwriting Universe compared the opening track "How Do You Do" to Sarah McLachlan's "Dear God", calling it "bold" and noting its "eerie reciting" of the Lord's Prayer.

 The first single, "Don't Bother", presents the final chapter of a relationship and the confusion that faces anyone in a break-up.
 It includes the lyrics, "For you I'd give up all I own and move to a communist country/If you came with me, of course/And I'd file my nails so they don't hurt you."
 She quickly follows with: "And after all I'm glad I am not your type/I promise you won't see me cry/So don't bother/I'll be fine, I'll be fine."
 For Shakira, "I think 'Don't Bother' has a lot of pain in it as a song, but also a lot of humor and sarcasm.
 Yes, it is a way of exorcising all of these feelings, a form of catharsis, getting rid of all of those emotions that torture us women at some point in our lives."